Hepatoblastoma (Brief information)

 Treatment methods

 Treatment of children and adolescents with hepatoblastoma includes surgery, the goal of which is to remove the liver tumour, and almost always chemotherapy.
 For some patients, liver transplantation may be an option.
-According to current knowledge, radiotherapy is not effective in hepatoblastoma treatment.
+Due to the patients’ young age, radiotherapy is not considered as part of the therapy.
 The individual treatment choice is based particularly on the type, site and extent (thus, operability) of the tumour as well as on other prognostic factors (see chapter „Treatment planning“).
 The overall treatment duration takes about three to twelve months.

 Treatment of a patient with hepatoblastoma is mainly based on two columns: chemotherapy and surgical tumour removal.
 Gross complete tumour resection is the most important factor for the patient’s probability of survival.